Analyzing Character Representation in Media Content using Multimodal Foundation Model: Effectiveness and Trust: Safe and Responsible Innovation Statement

 \section{Safe and Responsible Innovation Statement}

-The benchmarking of the models was based on a free and publicly available dataset.
+The benchmarking of the models was performed on a free and publicly available dataset.
 We legally acquired the video content we analyzed.
 The user study was approved by relevant authority at the authors' institution.
 All participants data collected is anonymized and therefore individuals cannot be personally identified.
 We carefully considered the risks for participants in taking part in the user study.
 We minimized the risk of participant fatigue by setting a maximum time limit of 30 minutes.
 Our tool should be only used with legally acquired media content.
+The intellectual property of creatives, fairness and consent are key issues our research is committed to.